KatamariJr/dwelling-of-duels-scripts/README.md

 3. Navigate to the **Votes Helper** directory and run the `votes_archive.py` script to archive previous month's votes.
    Follow the prompts.
 4. Create the `votes.txt` file by using `make fromScratch`.
-5. Run the tally server by using `make helperServer`, and visit it from Firefox at `localhost:8000/static/index.html`
+5. Run the tally server by using `make helper`, and visit it from Firefox at `localhost:8000/static/index.html`
 6. Make any changes to the votes by clicking the checkboxes.
 The leftmost checkbox will consider this vote for results.
 You can uncheck it to essentially ignore a vote submission.
 The rightmost checkbox can be checked to indicate the submitter gave reviews and their vote should be weighted.